 .dSYM files are automatically added to your app’s archive, so additional manual steps are required to add them.
 We automated part of this process with a build script.
 If you want to learn more about this, you can check out our XCFramework integration guide.

-CocoaPods did not support XCFrameworks when Xcode 11 came out, so we sponsored CocoaPods to add this support.
+CocoaPods didn’t support XCFrameworks when Xcode 11 came out, so we sponsored CocoaPods to add this support.
 It came in version 1.9.0, and as of PSPDFKit 9.4 for iOS, we offer XCFrameworks by default when integrating via CocoaPods.

 At the time of writing, Carthage doesn’t yet support XCFrameworks.
 As a result, we still offer fat frameworks to allow our customers to continue integrating PSPDFKit on iOS via Carthage.
-Mac Catalyst is not supported in this case.
+Mac Catalyst isn’t supported in this case.

-Certain wrappers — like Flutter and Xamarin — don’t support XCFrameworks yet.
-For such use cases where a project does not allow the use of XCFrameworks, we decided to continue offering the universal frameworks artifacts in CocoaPods via an alternate Podspec URL.
+Certain libraries — like Flutter and Xamarin — don’t support XCFrameworks yet.
+For such use cases where a project doesn’t allow the use of XCFrameworks, we decided to continue offering the universal frameworks artifacts in CocoaPods via an alternate Podspec URL.

 With PSPDFKit 9 for iOS, we started shipping Swift code inside PSPDFKit, and to support Swift module stability, we needed to archive our frameworks with